National Teen Pregnancy Prevention Month

 Information about the OAH TPP Program

-- The teen birth rate is at a historic low, but the United States still has one of the highest rates in the industrialized world.
+- The teen birth rate in the United States is at a historic low, but it remains higher than the rate in many other developed countries.

 - Teen birth rates differ substantially by age, racial and ethnic group, and region of the country.